Vicinal difunctionalization: Synthetic applications

 Because the reaction creates two new bonds with a moderately high degree of stereocontrol, it represents a highly convergent synthetic method.

-Experimental conditions and procedure

-Typical conditions
+Typical experimental conditions

 Organometallic nucleophiles used for conjugate additions are most often prepared in situ.
 The use of anhydrous equipment and inert atmosphere is necessary.
 Because these factors are sometimes difficult to control and the strength of freshly prepared reagents can vary substantially, titration methods are necessary to verify the purity of reagents.
 A number of efficient titration methodologies exist.